 Research shows that the more science capital a young person has, the more likely they are to study science post-16 and to see science as ‘for me’.
 Yet national survey data shows that 27% of all 11 to 17 year olds have low science capital, particularly those from disadvantaged schools and communities.
 This limits their opportunities and outcomes in life, and contributes to the shortfall in young people in the UK choosing STEM subjects.

-Science capital can help us to understand what influences and shapes people’s attitudes towards science (whether they see science as for them or not).
-Read more about the key ideas of science capital here: What is science capital? and the Science capital made clear guide.
+Research into science capital can help us to understand what influences and shapes people’s attitudes towards science (whether they see science as for them or not).

-Enterprising Science aims to engage more young people with science by:
+Enterprising Science aimed to engage more young people with science by:

 - Increasing understanding about the factors that influence science engagement and participation